The Best Screencast Software: Full Comparison

 - Security – Most people who are screencasting are typically recording information that they may deem sensitive, e.g. university lectures, internal training videos.
 Security is a must.

 Best Free Screencast Software

-ScreenRec is reliable and super-easy screencast software (free for Windows + upcoming versions for Mac and Linux).
+ScreenRec is reliable and super-easy screencast software (free for Windows and Linux + upcoming version for Mac).
 Offering the simplest way to download and begin recording, this program ensures there is no learning curve to climb or tutorial to watch.
 Just download ScreenRec and you can get right to creating a screencast.

 ScreenRec can record your screen and audio simultaneously and, even better, it automatically uploads your screencasts online, to your private cloud account.
 This means that you can share your tutorials and e-learning videos safely and privately with your students or colleagues while protecting your copyrights.